visforvali/eng201-oer/_pages/assignments.md

 The Discussion section is at least 5 paragraphs and includes:

-- Paragraph 1: Name and describe the significance of the most exemplary codes (your themes) from your interviews or blog/vlog analysis.
+- *Paragraph 1*: Name and describe the significance of the most exemplary codes (your themes) from your interviews or blog/vlog analysis.
 Discuss how participant responses related (or didn't relate) to the literature you reviewed and to your research hypothesis.

-- Paragraph 2-4:

-Evidence from each interview transcript demonstrating each theme you identified in Paragraph 1.
+- *Paragraphs 2-4*: Evidence from each interview transcript demonstrating each theme you identified in Paragraph 1.
 You should have three voices &mdash; the participants, your sources, and your own voice.
 Your job is to first put the sources in dialogue with your participants.
 Next, you will explain your findings and how they relate to the research question &mdash; how they answer it, what was learned, why is this important/interesting?
 Offer and do a textual analysis of direct quotes from each of the 3 interviews and/or blogs/vlogs as evidence of those patterns.
 You should organize these paragraphs by idea, so you can include evidence from each interview in a single paragraph.
 Within each paragraph, organize your evidence in order of significance to your research hypothesis.
-- Paragraph 5: How does your interview data expand on, complicate, or challenge your research hypothesis?
+- *Paragraph 5*: How does your interview data expand on, complicate, or challenge your research hypothesis?
 (It's OK if the data contradicts your hypothesis; explain outlier data instead of ignoring it.)
 Make sure to explain the study's limitations as well.

 The Conclusion section is intended to help the reader understand why your research should matter to them after they have finished reading the paper.
 A conclusion is not merely a summary of the main topics covered or a re-statement of your research problem, but a synthesis of key points and &mdash; if applicable &mdash; where you recommend new areas for future research.
 In short, try to explore the following: